trevorallred/excalibur-parcel/README.md

 Run:

-    npm dev
+    pnpm dev

-`npm start` is an alternative shorthand.
+`pnpm start` is an alternative shorthand.

 Then open a browser and navigate to [localhost:1234](localhost:1234).